Intel: from 8086 to 80486

-X86 processors before the appearance of 80386 could use only short, with an offset of one-byte conditional jumps – this was often not enough.
-With 80386 it became possible to use offset of two or four bytes, and despite the fact that the code of new jumps became two or three times longer, the time of its execution remained the same as in previous, short jumps.
+The x86 processors before the appearance of the 80386 could use only short, with an offset of one-byte, conditional jumps – this was often not enough.
+With the 80386 it became possible to use offset of two or four bytes, and despite the fact that the code of new jumps became two or three times longer, the time of its execution remained the same as in previous, short jumps.

-The protected mode became much easier to manage than in 80286, which made a number of inherited commands unnecessary rudiments.
-In the main protected, so-called flat-mode, segments up to 4 GB in size are used, which turns all segmented registers into an unobtrusive formality.
-A semi-documented unreal mode allowed even to use all the memory as in flat-mode, but from easy to install and control the real mode.
+Protected mode became much easier to manage than in the 80286, which made a number of inherited commands unnecessary rudiments.
+In the main protected so-called flat-mode, segments up to 4 GB in size are used, which turns all segment registers into an unobtrusive formality.
+The semi-documented unreal mode even allowed the use of all the memory as in flat-mode, using real mode which is easy to setup and control.

-Since 80386, Intel has refused to share its technology, becoming in fact the monopoly processor manufacturer for IBM PC architecture, and with the weakening of Motorola's positions, and for other personal computer architectures.
+Since the 80386, Intel has refused to share its technology, becoming in fact the monopoly processor manufacturer for the IBM PC architecture, and with the weakening of Motorola's position, and for other personal computer architectures.
 Systems based on the 80386 were very expensive until the early 90's, when they became finally available to mass consumers at frequencies from 25 to 40 MHz.
-Since 80386 IBM began to lose its position as a leading manufacturer of IBM PC compatible computers.
-This was manifested, in particular, in that the first PC based on 80386 was in 1986 a computer made by Compaq.
+Since the 80386 IBM began to lose its position as a leading manufacturer of IBM PC compatible computers.
+This was manifested, in particular, in that the first PC based on the 80386 was a computer made by Compaq in 1986.

-Quite interesting is the topic of errors in 80386.
+Quite interesting is the topic of errors in the 80386.
 I will write about two.
-The first chips had some instructions, which then disappeared from the manuals for this processor and stopped executing on later chips.
+The first chips had some instructions which then disappeared from the manuals for this processor and stopped executing on later chips.
 It's about the instructions of IBTS and XBTS.
-All 80386DX/SXs produced by both AMD and Intel (which reveals their curious internal identity) have a very strange and unpleasant bug that manifested itself in destroying the value of the EAX register if, after writing to the stack or unloading from there all registers with POPAD or PUSHAD used a command that used the address with the BX register.
-In some situations, the processor could even hang.
+All 80386DX/SX's produced by both AMD and Intel (which reveals their curious internal identity) have a very strange and unpleasant bug that manifested itself in destroying the value of the EAX register after writing to the stack or unloading from there all registers with POPAD or PUSHAD after which a command that used an address with the BX register was used.
+In some situations the processor could even hang.
 Just a nightmare bug and very massive, but in Wikipedia, there is still not even a mention of it.
 There were other bugs, indeed.

-The emergence of ARM changed the situation in the world of computer technology.
-Despite the problems, the ARM processors continued their development.
-The answer of Intel was the 80486.
-In the struggle for speed and for the first place in the world of advanced technologies Intel even took a decision to use a cooling fan that spoils the look of the PC till present time.
+The emergence of the ARM changed the situation in the world of computer technology.
+Despite the problems the ARM processors continued their development.
+The answer from Intel was the 80486.
+In the struggle for speed and for the first place in the world of advanced technologies Intel even took a decision to use a cooling fan that spoiled the look of the PC till present time.

-In the 80486, timings for most instructions were improved and some of them began to be executed as on ARM processors during one clock.
+In the 80486 timings for most instructions were improved and some of them began to be executed as on the ARM processors during one clock cycle.
 Although the multiplication and division for some reason became slightly slower.
-Especially strange that a single binary shift or rotation of a register began to run even slower than with 8088!
-There is quite a big built-in cache memory for those years, with the size of 8 KB.
-There were also new instructions, for example, CMPXCHG – it took the place of the imperceptibly missing instructions of IBTS and XBTS (interesting, as a secret this instruction was available already at the late 80386).
-There are very few new instructions – only six, of which it is worth mentioning a very useful instruction for changing the order of bytes in the 32-bit word BSWAP.
-A big useful innovation was the presence of a built-in arithmetic coprocessor chip – so no one else did.
+What was specially strange was that a single binary shift or rotation of a register began to run even slower than with the 8088!
+There was quite a big built-in cache memory for those years, with the size of 8 KB.
+There were also new instructions, for example CMPXCHG – it took the place of the imperceptibly missing instructions of IBTS and XBTS (interestingly as a secret this instruction was available already at the late 80386).
+There were very few new instructions – only six, of which one is worth mentioning a very useful instruction for changing the order of bytes in the 32-bit word BSWAP.
+A big useful innovation was the presence of a built-in arithmetic coprocessor chip – no other producer had made anything similar.

-In the USSR, the production of clones of processors 8088 and 8086 was mastered, but it could not fully reproduce 80286.
+In the USSR the production of clones of the processors 8088 and 8086 was mastered, but they were unable to fully reproduce the 80286.